 With 101 bachelor’s, 82 master’s and 38 doctoral degrees, not only do we have the degree you need, we have the degree that will lead to a successful career.

 No matter which of our programs you choose, you can be sure that it’s outstanding.
 We’ve been recognized as an America's Top College by Forbes, and The Princeton Review annually names us a Best in the West university.

 Ranked a Tier One research university by the Carnegie Classification, UNT is a catalyst for innovation and entrepreneurship.
 Groundbreaking research is being conducted all over campus and you can participate, even as a freshman.

 We offer programs you won’t find anywhere else, making your opportunities as limitless as your potential.
 Check out a few of our unique offerings:

-We are one of the nation’s largest universities, with 37,000 students studying at 12 colleges and schools:
+We are one of the nation’s largest universities, with nearly 38,000 students studying at 12 colleges and schools: